Stably semiorthogonally indecomposable varieties: Products and fibrations

-Assume that $\pi\colon \mathfrak{X} \to Y$ is an \'etale-locally trivial fibration whose fiber is a projective space $\P^n$.
-By Blanchard--Deligne theorem the Leray--Serre spectral sequence computing the cohomology of the total space $\mathfrak{X}$ degenerates at $E_2$, and the answer is given in terms of the local systems formed by the cohomology of the fibers of the map $\pi$.
-Since all fibers are projective spaces, the cohomology is generated by a unique primitive ample class, hence the action of the (\'etale) fundamental group of $Y$ on the cohomology $H^*(\P^n)$ can only be trivial.
-Thus $H^*(\mathfrak{X})$ is abstractly isomorphic to the tensor product $H^*(Y) \otimes H^*(\P^n)$.
-In particular, the pushforward $j_*\colon K_0(\P^n) \to K_0(\mathfrak{X})$ is an injection.
+Assume that $\pi\colon \mathfrak{X} \to Y$ is an \'etale-locally trivial fibration whose fiber is a projective space~$\P^n$.
+By the Blanchard--Deligne theorem~\cite[Proposition~(2.1) and Section~(2.6.2)]{deligne} the Leray--Serre spectral sequence computing the cohomology of the total space $\mathfrak{X}$ degenerates at $E_2$, and the answer is given in terms of the local systems formed by the cohomology of the fibers of the map $\pi$.
+Since all fibers are projective spaces, the cohomology is generated by a unique primitive ample class; hence the action of the (\'etale) fundamental group of $Y$ on the cohomology $H^*(\P^n)$ can only be trivial.
+Thus $H^*(\mathfrak{X})$ is abstractly isomorphic to the tensor product $H^*(Y) \otimes H^*(\P^n)$, and the Gysin morphism $j_*\colon H^*(\P^n) \to H^*(\mathfrak{X})$ is an injection.
+Since the normal bundle to the fiber $j\colon \P^n \monoarrow \mathfrak{X}$ is trivial, by the Grothendieck--Riemann--Roch theorem, the pushforward morphism on $K$-theory~$j_*\colon K_0(\P^n) \to K_0(\mathfrak{X})$ can be computed by taking Chern characters and applying the Gysin map; thus in particular it also is an injection.

 To sum up, any admissible subcategory $\mA \subset \Dbcoh(\mathfrak{X})$ is uniquely determined by the admissible subcategory $\mA_X \subset \Dbcoh(X)$ on some fiber.
-If $X$ is $\P^1$ or $\P^2$, then as explained in part (1), there are no phantom subcategories in $\Dbcoh(X)$.
+If $X$ is $\P^1$ or $\P^2$, then as explained in part~\eqref{imp: no phantoms 1}, there are no phantom subcategories in $\Dbcoh(X)$.
 In particular, $\mA_X$ contains some object $A \in \mA_X$ with nonzero class in $K_0(X)$.
-The object $j_*A$ lies in $\mA$, and as argued above, when $X$ is a projective space, the class of the pushforward in $K_0(\mathfrak{X})$ is nonzero, hence $\mA$ is not a phantom subcategory. \end{proof}
+The object $j_*A$ lies in $\mA$, and as argued above, when $X$ is a projective space, the class of the pushforward in $K_0(\mathfrak{X})$ is nonzero; hence $\mA$ is not a phantom subcategory. \end{proof}